3dcitydb/importer-exporter/impexp-client/resources/doc/README.txt

    and first check whether execution rights are correctly set for the start script.

-   Change to the "bin" folder and enter the following to make the start script executable for the owner of the file:
+   Change to the installation directory and enter the following to make the start script executable for the owner of the file:

        chmod u+x @appName@